-Which is why we’re stunned to hear of people not only using insecure passwords but recycling them - i.e. using the same password for Facebook, Google Accounts, online banking, everything - as well.
+Which is why we’re stunned to hear of people not only using insecure passwords but recycling them – i.e. using the same password for Facebook, Netflix, Google, Dropbox, online banking, everything – as well.

-Recent figures from Ofcom show that more than half (55 per cent) of UK adults use the same for most if not all of their logins.
+Figures from Ofcom in 2013 revealed that more than half (55 per cent) of UK adults use the same for most if not all of their logins.

 Just over a quarter (26 per cent) admitted using easy to use passwords – birthdays and names – which are makes them pretty vulnerable to hackers.
 One year on, it’s sad to see that not much has changed.

 Results from a 500-strong survey conducted by Smoothwall in April 2012 showed that 70 per cent of users will use a password that’s easy for someone to guess and more than half re-use their passwords.

 Definitions of an ‘insecure’ password includes, passwords less than six characters long, passwords that don’t include numb3rs, special characters or mess around with uPPeR anD LOwER cASeS.

 Smoothwall is a web security company that’s provided research for ICT teachers, as children are identified as being among the most vulnerable to hacking.

 “One of the most vulnerable groups to password theft are children – because many have never been taught how to create and maintain passwords,” says Simon Wilcox, Head of Marketing Operations at Smoothwall.

 “Choosing a secure password is a matter of creating unlikely letter and number combinations.
 The longer and more obscure your password, the tougher it will be to crack.”